spacefoot/pricer/README.md

 __Align markup__: This is the markup on selling price in percentage used to compute the lower limit of a price aligned to competitor price.

-The default value is null, alignment to competitor is disabled.
+The default value is null.

 __Target markup__: This is the markup on selling price in percentage used to compute the price when there is no competitor.

-The default value is 0%.
+The default value is null.
+The target markup is mandatory if the purchase price is given as third argument in the `getWinningPrice` method.

 ```php